houhaol/gps-alpha-lab/README.md

 Briefly, the Visualization Tool shows three main panels:

 - **Left:** A map with the wearer’s trajectory overlaid in blue.
 A black marker denotes the wearer's position.
-The IMU heading is shown as a black line, and the direction of gaze is shown as a red line.
+Neon's Field of View (FoV) is shown as a blue arc, oriented by Neon's IMU heading, and the direction of gaze is shown as a red line.
 Positions corresponding to Events are shown as red markers.
 - **Middle:** A video playback of the Neon recording.
 - **Right:** A list of Events from the recording.